ggpsgeorge/fullstack_hospital_system_fhir/README.md

 # Frontend

-WORKING IN PROGRESS
+The frontend is made using Vite, React, CSS, HTML and Javascript.

-The frontend is made using Vite.
+The frontend manages only the hospital data and patient data.

 Install dependencies and run the frontend:
 ```sh